LSY-Cython/TimeRFT/README.md

 ## Quickstart
 1. Data Preparation

 You can download the real-world time series datasets from [fev-bench](https://huggingface.co/datasets/autogluon/fev_datasets).
-Then transform the obtained Huggingface dataset into the suitable train/val/test form by ```shell python data_converter.py```
+Then transform the obtained Huggingface dataset into the suitable train/val/test form by ```python data_converter.py```

 2. Experiment Configuration